Traditional Medicines and OTC Products

 3. What health, advertising, and marketing claims may be made for traditional, herbal, complementary, or alternative products?

 The Advertising Regulations regulate the advertising of medicinal products and include traditional, herbal, complementary and alternative products.
 The Advertising Regulations prohibit the advertising of medicinal products that are not the subject of a marketing authorisation or certificate of traditional – use registration.
-Under Part 3, Section 12, in relation to the ‘form and content’ of advertisements, the Advertising Regulations stipulate that if it is a traditional herbal medicinal product, the following words must be used for making claims about the product; “Traditional herbal medicinal product for use in” followed by a statement of one or more therapeutic indications for the product compatible with the terms of the certificate of traditional-use registration for that product, followed by the words “exclusively based upon long-standing use”.
+Under Part 3, Regulation 12, in relation to the ‘form and content’ of advertisements, the Advertising Regulations stipulate that if it is a traditional herbal medicinal product, the following words must be used for making claims about the product; “Traditional herbal medicinal product for use in” followed by a statement of one or more therapeutic indications for the product compatible with the terms of the certificate of traditional-use registration for that product, followed by the words “exclusively based upon long-standing use”.

 4. What are the regulatory requirements for over-the-counter (non-prescription) medications?